-Famed as one of the most popular tourist attractions in Kerala, the tea plantations of Munnar are just right to enjoy a leisure walk while soaking-in the fragrant aroma of tea.
+Famed as one of the most popular tourist attractions in Kerala, the tea plantations of Munnar are just right to enjoy a leisure walk while soaking in the fragrant aroma of tea.
 The lush expansive tea plantation with the backdrop of rolling hills is an enchanting sight.
 Take a walk here and let the cool breeze caress your face.
 The whole experience is absolutely rejuvenating for all your senses.
-There are a number of tea estates in Munnar, which are worth-visiting.
+There are a number of tea estates in Munnar, which are worth visiting.

 Rock Climbing and Rappelling

 Feel the high adrenalin rush by opting for rock climbing and rappelling in Munnar.
-The rolling hills of Western Ghats and the countryside region of Munnar offer excellent opportunities for these adventure activities.
+The rolling hills of the Western Ghats and the countryside region of Munnar offer excellent opportunities for these adventure activities.
 If you are an amateur, you can take the services of rock climbers who would guide you about the activity.
 Treat your eyes to mesmerizing views, once you are on the top.
 Rappelling and rock climbing are also available at levels for beginners.
-While you experience the thrill of partaking in these activities, soothing aroma from the tea plantations would fill your nostrils.
+While you experience the thrill of partaking in these activities, the soothing aroma from the tea plantations would fill your nostrils.

 CSI Christ Church